b12io/kinase/README.md

 const extension = new Kinase(options)
 ```
 This will create a zipfile of your extension at the path provided in `options.output` (required).

-Check out [our example](https://github.com/b12io/kinase-example) and read more about the options below.

 ### Providing a Custom API
 To use Kinase with your own data, you’ll need to provide `options.api_file`, the path to your custom API.
 This file should be written in ES6 and will be injected into Kinase’s webpack build to create your customized extension.